Standards of Practice for Chiropodists and Podiatrists

 Advertising

-The College of Chiropodists of Ontario (COCOO) has created this standard on professional advertising to assist Registrants in understanding their legal and professional responsibilities regarding any advertising related to a Registrant’s practice.
-Read the full standard.
+This standard assists registrants in understanding their legal and professional responsibilities regarding any advertising related to their practice.
+Read the Advertising Standard.

 Assessment and Management

 Registrants must perform an assessment for each patient and must establish a management plan based on the assessment.
-Read the full standard.
+Read the Assessment and Management Standard.

 Competence

 The overriding responsibility of a registrant is to act in the best interest of their patients.
 In fulfilling this professional and fiduciary obligation, a registrant must possess a sound understanding of their professional capabilities, their areas of competence, and their professional limitations.
-Read the full standard.
+Read the Competence Standard.

 Infection Control